silverneko/RMLP/README.md

 ```
 python demo.py
 ```
-to start run the demo script.
+to run the demo script.

 ## Authors